developerY/BasePro/README.md

 - API keys stored in app’s BuildConfig

 Here's a full file structure for your app based on what we've discussed so far, following **Modern Android Development** practices with a clean, modularized architecture.
-This structure includes all core layers and feature modules, showing directory organization, files, and naming conventions for clarity.

 ```plaintext
 BasePro/